isomerpages/moe-sped-itptoolkit/index.md

 ---
 layout: homepage
-title: Isomer Site
+title: Person-Centred Planning in SPED
-description: Brief site description here
+description: A comprehensive guide to support PCP implementation in SPED schools.
+Learn more about PCP processes and resources in Transition Planning.
-image: /images/isomer-logo.svg
+image: /images/SEB_Logo.png
 permalink: /
 notification: ""
 sections: